Maritime SAFE Act Interagency Working Group on IUU Fishing

 - Office of the United States Trade Representative.

-The Working Group held its inaugural meeting on June 24, 2020.
-Paul Doremus, NOAA Fisheries Assistant Administrator for Operations, chaired the meeting in coordination with Deputy Chairs, Evan Bloom, Acting Deputy Assistant Secretary for Oceans and Fisheries, Department of State, and Captain Timothy Brown, Chief of the Office of Law Enforcement, the U.S. Coast Guard.
-The Working Group discussed priority activities, as well as processes for identifying priority regions and priority flag states, engagement with stakeholders, reports to Congress, and Working Group structure.
-The Working Group will meet again in late summer 2020.
+Dr. Paul Doremus, NOAA Fisheries Deputy Assistant Administrator for Operations, is the Chair of the Working Group in coordination with Deputy Chairs, Dr. Ben Purser, Deputy Assistant Secretary for Oceans and Fisheries, Department of State, and Captain Timothy Brown, Chief of the Office of Law Enforcement, the U.S. Coast Guard.
+Since its inaugural meeting on June 24, 2020, the Working Group has been discussing priority activities, as well as processes for identifying priority regions and priority flag states, engagement with stakeholders, reports to Congress, and Working Group structure.
 The work of this group will also include implementation of Section 5 of the Executive Order on Promoting American Seafood Competitiveness and Economic Growth, issued on May 7, 2020.